Engineering-Research-Lab/Engineering-Research-Lab/README.md

 # Processing

  Training and conversation model are close to the natural way of receiving information, asking for question and answering, looking or requesting for answer.
-This way training turn into the way of writing a book by creating contextual scenario of personality able to process, evaluate and use memory for internal construction of semantic association and dialogue generation.
+Starts with voided memory content and updates with user/teacher interlocutor input creating contextual scenario able to process, reflect, evaluate and use memory for dialogue generation, follow context nodes and find content based meaning.

- Training starts with empty memory, updateable during the dialogue by individual user/teacher interlocutor input, giving and requesting for questions/answers, thereby building artificial entity personified structure able to reflect and manipulate with direct return, generate or search answer, create and dynamically follow context nodes, find meaning of the subject by relations from entire content without direct link between word and its meaning at the time of determination, output hypothetical conclusion and add new keys of value.

 # Functionality

-  NLP/G, semantic analysis and operation control algorithms with multi-function chat-bot I/O terminal desktop software application interface and head/eyes/mouth Control Bot Mechanism robot device with position/coordinate step receiver controller.
+  NLP/U/G, semantic analysis and operation control algorithms with multi-function chat-bot I/O terminal desktop software application interface and head/eyes/mouth Control Bot Mechanism robot device with position/coordinate step receiver controller.

   • Learn from communication and talk to interlocutor, answer and ask with memory adding/editing option, providing functions control built-in conversation interface in frames of system legal code filter, receive and react to action commands by attached request.